Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 2. Track Meaningful Metrics to Measure Performance and Utilization

-Instead, many clients of service providers may be unsatisfied with a NOC’s performance, despite the fact that they’re meeting SLAs, due to a lack of satisfying results.
+Instead, many service providers' clients may be unsatisfied with a NOC’s performance despite meeting SLAs due to a lack of satisfying results.

-Even for enterprise NOCs outside the OEM and support provider spaces, a lack of concrete KPIs can have a negative effect on staff morale, because they have difficulting benchmarking their performance and that of their peers, leading to feelings of relentless busyness and falling behind without the reassurance of metrics that quantify achievements.
+Even for enterprise NOCs outside the OEM and support provider spaces, a lack of concrete KPIs can negatively affect staff morale.
+They have difficulty benchmarking their performance and that of their peers, leading to feelings of relentless busyness and falling behind without the reassurance of metrics that quantify achievements.

-To remedy this, a NOC must choose the most relevant and meaningful metrics for their environment, and evaluate these on a daily, weekly, and monthly basis.
+To remedy this, a NOC must choose the most relevant and meaningful metrics for its environment and evaluate these daily, weekly, and monthly.

 Consider tracking and reporting on the following metrics to measure the NOC's utilization and efficiency: